mctigger/tensorcontainer/docs/user_guide/overview.md

 - **Batch Sampling**: Sample values and compute log probabilities with automatic batch handling
 - **Parameter Management**: Access distribution parameters (mean, variance) with tensor-like operations

-## How to Use This Guide

-This guide is organized to help you progressively learn TensorContainer:

-1. **Core Concepts** - Essential concepts that apply to all container types
-2. **Container Types** - Choose the right container for your needs:
-   - Use **TensorDict** for dynamic, flexible data structures
-   - Use **TensorDataClass** for static, type-safe data structures
-   - Use **TensorDistribution** for probabilistic modeling
-3. **Advanced Patterns** - Nested containers, optimization techniques
-4. **Integration** - Working with PyTorch ecosystem

-Read the Core Concepts section, then jump to the container type that best matches your use case.

 ## Introduction

 TensorContainer is a PyTorch library that transforms how you work with structured tensor data.
 Instead of manually managing collections of individual tensors, TensorContainer provides unified containers that behave like single tensors while organizing complex, heterogeneous data structures.